Information about the symptoms of poor circulation and help with circulatory system problems.

-Stretching the legs before bed or before a long period of sitting such as on a plane can help ease common stiffness that leads to cramping.
+Stretching the legs before bed or before a long period of sitting can help ease common stiffness that leads to cramping.
 Try not to stay in one position for too long; get up to move around whenever possible.
 Regular exercise, including mild walking, can also help keep the blood flowing.

 Some woman may also experience light-headedness, as blood pressure shifts naturally during pregnancy.
-Avoid sudden movements like sitting up too quickly, and while resting, lie on your side rather than your back.
+Avoid sudden movements like sitting up too quickly.
+While resting, lie on your side rather than your back.
 Extreme dizziness or prolonged light-headedness should be reported to your doctor.

 What are the Symptoms of Poor Circulation?

 Symptoms and signs of poor circulation may include: